DestyNova/advent_of_code_2022/16/README.md

 ### Nim, IDA*

 I also tried using IDA* and it also can't solve the sample input quickly.
 Maybe straight BFS will do it though?
 What I implemented before was really A*, and it's possible the heuristic doesn't help.

+### Nim, PEA* (2022-12-27)

+I read about another "memory-concerned" A* variant called [Partial Expansion A*](https://www.aaai.org/Papers/AAAI/2000/AAAI00-142.pdf) and tried implementing it, since it's MUCH simpler than SMA* or SMA*+.
+It may be that I've left some important bits out, like removing and re-adding something in the "OPEN" set (aka priority queue).

 ## Thoughts